caseyg/awesome/TOPICS.md

 *   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
 Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more

+*   [zeroclipboard/zeroclipboard](https://github.com/zeroclipboard/zeroclipboard) - The ZeroClipboard library provides an easy way to copy text to the clipboard using an invisible Adobe Flash movie and a JavaScript interface.

+*   [liabru/matter-js](https://github.com/liabru/matter-js) - a 2D rigid body physics engine for the web ▲● ■

+*   [cdnjs/cdnjs](https://github.com/cdnjs/cdnjs) - 🤖 CDN assets - The #1 free and open source CDN built to make life easier for developers.

 ## language-model

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents